-Export audit to syslog servers
+Export audit data to syslog servers

 The Export audit to syslog servers pane allows you to manage audit data exports to a syslog server.
-The firewall provides options for converting audit data into various formats used by third-party reporting tools.
+The firewall provides options for converting audit data into various formats used by Event Reporter or third-party reporting tools.